abhijata123/vetting-api/postman-examples.md

 4. **Check Status** - Verify the submission was successful
 5. **Approve Vetting** - Approve the submitted address (requires admin credentials)
 6. **Check Status Again** - Verify the approval was successful
+7. **Create Supply** - Create a new token supply with specified limit and type

 ## Important Notes